OXID-eSales/developer_documentation/modules/skeleton/menuxml.rst

   ├── menu.xml
   ├── ...

-This will be automaticly loaded and added.
+This will be automatically loaded and added.
 The order for the admin menu structure:

 #. source/Application/views/admin/menu.xml
 #. source/Application/views/admin/user.xml